The Generalized Second Law implies a Quantum Singularity Theorem: Introduction

 However, none of these results apply to quantum mechanical systems because all such systems violate the null energy condition (\ref{NEC}) \cite{neg}.
 There are also otherwise reasonable classical theories that violate the null energy condition \cite{visser}.
 Since negative mass objects probably imply that the vacuum is unstable, and time machines (and probably also wormholes) would spell trouble for causality \cite{noctc}, there ought to be some physical principle in the theory which prevents them from occurring.
 This principle, unlike the null energy condition, would have to be true in quantum mechanical situations---ideally, in some complete theory of quantum gravity.

-As a step in this direction, Graham and Olum \cite{GO} pointed out that the self-consistent semiclassical averaged null energy condition on achronal null geodesics was sufficient to rule out time machines, traversable wormholes, and negative energies.\footnote{They could not prove any singularity theorems, because these typically require the averaged null energy condition to hold on a semi-infinite null ray with one endpoint, a condition which can be violated by quantum fields.} In response I wrote a paper \cite{anec} which showed that to first order in $\hbar$, the GSL implies the condition of Graham and Olum.
-This means that in any situation where quantum effects are weak, the no-go results described by Graham and Olum will follow.
+As a step in this direction, Graham and Olum \cite{GO} pointed out that the self-consistent semiclassical averaged null energy condition on achronal\footnote{A set is achronal if no two points are connected by timelike curves.} null geodesics was sufficient to rule out time machines, traversable wormholes, and negative energies.\footnote{They could not prove any singularity theorems, because these typically require the averaged null energy condition to hold on a semi-infinite null ray with one endpoint, a condition which can be violated by quantum fields.} Then \cite{anec} showed that to first order in $\hbar$, the GSL implies the condition of Graham and Olum.
+This means that in any situation where quantum effects are weak, the no-go results described in \cite{GO} will follow.

-In this article it will be shown more generally that the GSL can be used to prove the inevitability of singularities, and the absence of traversable wormholes, warp drives, time machines, and negative mass objects, even in quantum mechanical situations.
-It will also be shown that no viable baby universes (ones which eventually become independent of the mother universe) can form inside of black holes, and that it is impossible to restart inflation in the interior of an asymptotically flat (or AdS) spacetime.
+In this article it will be shown more generally that the fine-grained GSL can be used to prove the inevitability of singularities, and the absence of traversable wormholes, warp drives between points at null infinity, time machines, and negative mass objects, even in quantum mechanical situations.
+It will also be shown that no baby universes forming inside of black holes can be viable (in the sense of eventually becoming causally independent of the mother universe), and that it is impossible to restart inflation in the interior of an asymptotically flat (or AdS) spacetime.

+Horizon thermodynamics also severely constrains models in an FRW-like cosmology originates out of some other pre-Big-Bang universe.
+In this context there are interesting constraints coming from the coarse-grained GSL, as well as the time-reverse of the fine-grained GSL.

 The various results will be shown first in the context of semiclassical gravity, in which one assumes that quantum effects are small, and can be controlled with an $\hbar$ expansion.
 However, this semiclassical approximation is used only in low curvature regions far from the singularity/pathology in question.
 In the high curvature region, other than the GSL itself, the results only require that basic concepts such as causality, predictivity, and topological compactness continue to have meaning in the theory of quantum gravity.
 Thus it is reasonable to believe that the results will hold in a complete theory of quantum gravity.
 If this conclusion is correct, we must either give up horizon thermodynamics, or else several of the dreams of science fiction fans.
-Additionally, horizon thermodynamics would severely constrain any attempt to understand the origin of our universe as arising out of some other pre-Big-Bang universe.